 Not having to pay commissions getting in or out of trades is especially an advantage when one is frequently trading in small trade sizes, as most spread bettors do.

 Trading in foreign stock shares, CFDs (contract for difference), or other financial instruments usually involves the additional risk of foreign currency exchange rates.

-With all the above advantages, you can make a living from spread betting, even starting out with just a small amount of money.
-You can create your own home business as a spread bettor, and quickly grow a small account up to the point where – if you’re a good spread bettor – it can provide you all the income you want or need.
+With all the above advantages, you can create your own home business as a spread bettor, and – if you’re a good spread bettor – it can provide you all the income you want or need.